Mother and son hugging

 Does the law favor either mothers or fathers?

-Technically, no. However, statistics indicate that mothers receive primary custody more often than fathers, as illustrated below:
+Technically, no. However, statistics indicate that mothers receive primary custody more often than fathers.

 Our Reviews Speak for Themselves Serving Parents From Our Spokane Office